ISTANBUL

 Most likely you’re here because you’re researching where to go in Istanbul to really get it, to get at the heart of it.

-The Grand Bazaar and Spice Bazaar are essential stops here.
 The Grand Bazaar, founded in 1461, is one of the oldest covered markets in the world.
-It contains thousands of shops offering a dizzying array of essentially everything there ever was, made more or less anywhere.
+It contains thousands of shops offering a dizzying array of essentially everything there ever was, from all manner of cheap imported goods, to incredible antique dealers who most likely have anything you could dream of, from any period of history.

 Approach or leave near sundown, and you'll hear the Islamic prayer echo through the streets.
 And if you happen to be there in the rain, as the author once was, the sheets of falling water will transform the amplified audio eerily into a strange waves of what could almost be distorted electric guitars.

-Taking the ferry across the Bosphorus is probably worth counting as one of the best things to do in Istanbul — it costs little, lasts twenty minutes, and is a memory worth having which will make you fall in love with the city.
+Taking the ferry across the Bosphorus is probably worth counting as one of the best things to do in Istanbul.
+A bit like taking the Peak Tram funnicular railway in Hong Kong, it costs little, lasts twenty minutes, and is a memory worth having which will make you fall in love with the city.

 Culinary Crossroads: From Palace Kitchens to Street Stalls